dumlutimuralp/antrea-packet-walks/part_b/README.md

 As seen in the highlighted flow entry above in the table, for the current flow, which has a destination MAC address of f2:32:d8:07:e2:a6 (the MAC of backend1 pod) matches this fourth flow entry.
 The actions in the fourth flow entry are as following :

 - set the reg1 register to "0x30".
 0x30 in hexadecimal corresponds to [3 x (16 to the power of 1) + 0 x (16 to the power of 0)] = 48.
-And "48" is the OF port id of backend1 pod on the OVS. (which can be verified in 3.4 Worker 1 OVS Port output and Section 6 Phase 2 diagram).
+And "48" is the OF port id of backend1 pod on the OVS. (which can be verified in [Part A Section 3.4](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#34-identifying-ovs-port-ids-of-port-ids) Worker 1 OVS Port output).
 - set the reg0[16] register to "1" (Hex : 0x1) .
 - hand over the flow to Table 90 by "resubmit(,90)"